 Laugar

-In case of a non emergency, medical situation call 464 0650.
+In case of a non-emergency, medical situation call 464-0650.
 In any emergency, call 112.

 Campsite GPS: N65° 43′ 22.018″ W17° 21′ 28.018″

-In case of a non emergency, medical situation call 464-0660.
+In case of a non-emergency, medical situation call 464-0660.
 In any emergency, call 112.

 Egilsstaðir

-In case of a non emergency, medical situation call 470 3000.
+In case of a non-emergency, medical situation call 470-3000.
 In any emergency, call 112.

 Campsite GPS: 65°15’29.60″N 14°24’28.21″W

-A beautiful little village with close to 1300 people living there.
-It is well worth it to explore the three villages that lies all along road nr:92: Reyðarfjörður, Eskifjörður (100 people) and Neskaupsstaður (1500 people).
-All these three places have its charm and has something for everybody.
-Museums, restaurants, events and gorgeous nature.
+Reyðarfjörður is a beautiful little village with nearly 1,300 residents.
+It is well worth it to explore the three villages that lie all along road no.92: Reyðarfjörður, Eskifjörður (100 people) and Neskaupsstaður (1500 people).These three Iceland towns each have their charm and something for everybody, including museums, restaurants, events and spectacular natural wonders.

-In Reyðarfjörur they have a war museum, a pond full of fish and not to forget a hike along the river Búðará up to the waterfall.
+In Reyðarfjörður they have a war museum, a pond full of fish and not to forget a hike along the river Búðará up to the waterfall.

 Campsite GPS: 65° 2’0.80″N 14°14’26.98″W